ed7543/timski_proekt/README.md

 - **Routing**: `react-router-dom` — `/login`, `/register`, `/forgot-password`, `/reset-password`, `/verify-email`, and `/blog` are public (`/blog` matches the backend's public `GET /api/blog` - its admin-only add/delete controls are hidden client-side via `user?.role === 'admin'`, same pattern as the rest of the app); everything else requires auth (a `ProtectedRoute` wrapper redirects to `/login` otherwise): `/chat`, `/chat/:conversationId`, `/courses`, `/courses/:courseId`, `/progress`, `/admin`, `/marketplace`, `/marketplace/submit`, `/marketplace/:courseId`, `/my-courses`, `/subscribe`, `/billing/success`, `/billing/cancel`.
 All of these are real pages now, not stubs.
 - **Courses section**: `CoursesPage` lists ingested courses grouped by semester with a search box; `CourseDetailPage` shows a course's metadata pills, description, materials list, and recordings grouped by category (Предавања/Аудиториски вежби/etc.), each linking out to its source.
 A left-sidebar nav (`NavTabs`, shared with the chat page) switches between Chat and Courses.
 - **Auth**: JWT kept in `localStorage` (same trade-off the old HTML app had — the backend only issues bearer tokens, not httpOnly cookies, so this wasn't "fixed" here, just carried forward knowingly). `AuthContext` calls `GET /api/auth/me` on load to restore a session; a central API client clears the token and redirects to `/login` on any `401`.
+- **Theme**: `ThemeContext` (`frontend/src/context/ThemeContext.tsx`) toggles a `data-theme` attribute on `<html>` between `"light"`/`"dark"`, driving every color via CSS custom properties in `globals.css` — no per-component dark-mode logic.
+Defaults to the OS's `prefers-color-scheme` on first visit, then remembers the explicit choice in `localStorage` (`lw_theme`) from then on.
+Toggled from the account menu in the sidebar footer (`UserFooter.tsx`), not a floating button.
+- **Collapsible sidebars**: both the left (nav/chat history) and right (sources/study tools) sidebars can be collapsed to an icon-only rail via `useCollapsed` (`frontend/src/hooks/useCollapsed.ts`), a small localStorage-backed boolean hook (`lw_sidebar_left` / passed down for the right sidebar) - state persists across reloads, independent of the existing responsive breakpoints that hard-hide the right sidebar on narrow screens.
+The collapsed left sidebar keeps one action reachable (start a new conversation) rather than going fully icon-free.
+- **Help / onboarding tour**: `HelpTourContext` + `HelpTourModal` (`frontend/src/context/HelpTourContext.tsx`, `frontend/src/components/onboarding/HelpTourModal.tsx`) show a short skippable slideshow the first time a user logs in (tracked via a `lw_help_seen` localStorage flag, not a backend column - it's purely a "have they seen the tour in this browser" flag), covering the sidebar, course/subject context, code blocks, the Study tools panel, and every other page the user has access to (My courses/Admin slides only appear for users who'd actually see those nav items).
+Replayable any time via "Help & quick tour" in the account menu.
 - **Streaming chat**: `useChatStream` replicates the backend's exact SSE framing via `fetch` + `ReadableStream` (native `EventSource` can't send the required `Authorization` header) — same approach the old vanilla-JS app used, just ported into a hook.
 It also exposes `abort()` (backed by a real `AbortController`) for the composer's stop-generating button, and treats a connection that ends without a `[DONE]` sentinel as its own error state instead of leaving the message stuck showing "typing" forever.
+- **New-conversation shortcut**: pressing a bare `N` anywhere outside a text field, a `<select>`, an open dropdown/menu, or a modal starts a new conversation (`ChatPage.tsx`).
+Deliberately not a modifier combo — `Cmd/Ctrl+N` is reserved by every browser for "new window", and `Cmd/Ctrl+Shift+O` (an earlier attempt, matching ChatGPT's own binding) turned out to be reserved too, for the browser's own bookmark manager.
+Matched via `e.code` (physical key position), not `e.key`, so it fires correctly regardless of keyboard layout - `e.key` alone would silently never match on a Macedonian Cyrillic layout.
 - **Markdown rendering is sanitized**: AI responses and summaries render through `frontend/src/utils/markdown.ts`, which pipes `marked`'s output through DOMPurify before it hits `dangerouslySetInnerHTML`. `marked` alone does not sanitize — since responses can embed live web-search content, unsanitized output would be a real XSS vector.
+- **Code blocks**: fenced code in AI responses is syntax-highlighted via `highlight.js` (a custom `marked.Renderer().code` in `markdown.ts`, capped with a small in-memory cache so an unchanged block isn't re-highlighted on every streamed token) and wrapped in a `.code-block` with its own header bar - a language label plus a one-click Copy button (falls back to a no-op if `navigator.clipboard` is unavailable, e.g. a non-HTTPS deployment).
+Colors are on dedicated fixed CSS tokens (`--code-bg`/`--code-text`/`--code-border`), not the theme-swapping ones, so a code block looks the same in light and dark mode instead of inverting.
 - **State/data**: no react-query or similar — plain `fetch` wrapped in a small typed API client (`frontend/src/api/`) plus React Context/hooks.
 Deliberate: there are only ~6 REST resources, and a query library would fight the raw SSE code path more than it would help.
 - **Study tools**: Quiz/Summary/Explore/Ask More render as modals over the chat page (not separate routes), matching the original app's UX.
 - **Course picker in the chat masthead**: `ChatMasthead` fetches `GET /api/courses` once on load and shows a course dropdown (a bordered "pill" with a book icon, next to the existing free-text Subject dropdown, separated by a divider since they're different things — course ties you to a specific FINKI course's real data, subject just nudges the live web search).
 Selecting one threads `course_id` through every chat/quiz/summary/explore/ask-more call.
 Hidden entirely if no courses are ingested yet, so it degrades gracefully.
-Both dropdowns are width-capped with ellipsis truncation — course names can run 60+ characters in Cyrillic, and without a cap the select would balloon and shove everything else in the masthead out of place.
+Both dropdowns are width-capped with ellipsis truncation — course names can run 60+ characters in Cyrillic, and without a cap it would balloon and shove everything else in the masthead out of place.
+- **Custom `Dropdown` component** (`frontend/src/components/Dropdown.tsx`): both pickers above (and other selects in the app) use this instead of a native `<select>`, since a native select's open menu can't be restyled at all in any browser - it's what made the old pickers look out of place next to the rest of the custom UI.
+Reimplements what a native select gives for free: Arrow Up/Down + Home/End move between options, `aria-expanded`/`aria-haspopup` on the trigger, Escape or an outside click closes it, and focus returns to the trigger after a selection instead of being dropped.
 - **Dev vs prod**: in dev, Vite proxies `/api` to `:8000` (see `frontend/vite.config.ts`) — no CORS needed.
 In prod, `npm run build` produces `frontend/dist`, which `backend/main.py` mounts directly at `/` if present, so the whole app can ship as a single FastAPI process.

 ## Course Data (courses / course_materials / recordings)